kestra-io/docs/docs/administrator-guide/configuration/others/README.md

 ### `kestra.variables.env-vars-prefix`
 Kestra provides a way to use environment variables in your flow.
-By default, we only get environment variables that start with `KESTRA_`, use this configuration option to change the prefix.
+By default, we only get environment variables that start with `KESTRA_`, use this configuration option to change this prefix.

 These variables will be accessible inside a flow with <code v-pre>{{ env.your_env }}</code>.